lextm/blog/_posts/2006/2006-6-23-news-new-bug-and-its-hotfix.md

 ---
+description: This post is about a new bug and its hotfix.
+excerpt_separator: <!--more-->
 layout: post
-title: "News!
-New Bug and Its Hotfix"
-description: This post is about a new bug and its hotfix.
-tags: Code-Beautifier-Collection Delphi
 permalink: /news-new-bug-and-its-hotfix-f817484853c
-excerpt_separator: <!--more-->
+tags: delphi code-beautifier-collection
+title: News!
+New Bug and Its Hotfix
 ---
 (CSDN June 23, 2006)